-Instruction: 3L Hours per Week

-Duration of SEE: 3 Hours
+Instruction: Duration of SEE: SEE CIE: Credits:

-SEE 60 Marks

-CIE: 40 Marks

-Credits: 3

 - 1. This syllabus helps at providing the concepts of chemical bonding and chemical kinetics to the students aspiring to become practicing engineers - 2.
 Thermodynamic and Electrochemistry units give conceptual knowledge about processes and how they can be producing electrical energy and efficiency of systems. - 3.
 To teach students the value of chemistry and to improve the research opportunities knowledge of stereochemistry and organic reactions is essential. - 4.
 Water chemistry unit impart the knowledge and understand the role of chemistry in the daily life. - 5.
 New materials lead to discovering of technologies in strategic areas for which an insight into Polymers, nanomaterials and basic drugs of modern chemistry is essential.